rakeshbangla41/data_visualization_with_power_bi/fp20_analytics_data_challenge/README.md

-## For the full interactive version of the dashboard, you can visit: https://tinyurl.com/46mhjayw or https://tinyurl.com/yztfnswj
+## Note: For the full interactive version of the dashboard, you can visit: https://tinyurl.com/46mhjayw or https://tinyurl.com/yztfnswj

 ### HR Data Analysis